top of page

 Women leadership

-Women make up only 8% of CEOs in large companies (i.e., S&P 500; Catalyst, 2023).
+Women make up 8% of CEOs in large companies (S&P 500; Catalyst, 2023) and men less than 4% of early childhood educators (OECD, 2021).
 Yet, occupational segregation is known to hinder the inclusion of talented people, curtail economic growth, and thwart the achievement of the UN Sustainable Development Goals (World Economic Forum, 2020).
-My research examines gender diversity interventions, such as women quotas, to understand (unintended) consequences for both women and men striving for leadership and positions in STEM domains.
+My research examines barriers to women’s success in leadership and STEM, barriers to men’s success in care-oriented careers, and advances the understanding of disparities in medicine.
+In these lines of research, lay out evidence-based recommendations for encouraging greater gender diversity in workplaces.

 Zehnter, M., & Nater, C. (2025).
 Beyond being beneficiaries: Two mechanisms explain women’s more favorable explicit and implicit attitudes toward women quotas.
 European Journal of Social Psychology, 55, 1-16. https://doi.org/10.1002/ejsp.3113 (PDF)